palaseus/Adrenochain/README.md

-# GoChain 🔬
+# Adrenochain 🔬

 **A comprehensive blockchain research and development platform in Go for academic study, security research, and DeFi experimentation**

 ## 🎯 **Project Overview**

-GoChain is a **comprehensive blockchain research and development platform** built with Go, designed for academic research, security analysis, performance benchmarking, distributed systems experimentation, and DeFi protocol development.
+Adrenochain is a **comprehensive blockchain research and development platform** built with Go, designed for academic research, security analysis, performance benchmarking, distributed systems experimentation, and DeFi protocol development.
 It provides a complete foundation for understanding blockchain technology, consensus mechanisms, distributed systems, and decentralized finance through hands-on exploration, rigorous testing methodologies, and advanced research tools.

 **⚠️ Important Note**: This is a research and development platform.
 While it includes comprehensive testing and advanced features, it is **NOT production-ready** and should not be used in production environments without extensive security audits and additional development.